 - 1 ¼ cup plus 2 ½ tablespoons (336 grams) boiling water

-- 1 tablespoon plus 1 teaspoon (8 grams) grated lemon peel
+- 1 tablespoon plus 1 teaspoon (5 grams) grated lemon zest (from about 2 lemons)

 - Preheat the oven to 350°F. Spray two 8 ½-by-4 ½-by-2 ¾-inch loaf pans with nonstick spray.
 Line the bottom of each pan with parchment paper, then spray the parchment.

-- Place the flour in a medium bowl.
-Sift in the baking soda, ginger, cinnamon and cloves.
-Add the salt and whisk together.
+- Place the flour in a medium bowl and whisk in the baking soda, ginger, cinnamon, cloves, and salt.
 Place the brown sugar in the bowl of a stand mixer fitted with a paddle attachment and mix on low speed to break up any lumps.
 Add the molasses and mix for about 1 minute or until smooth.
 With the mixer running, add the oil in a slow, steady stream and continue to mix for about 1 ½ minutes, until completely combined.

 - Divide the batter between the two pans.
 Bake for 1 hour or until a skewer inserted in the center comes out clean.
 Set the pans on a cooling rack and cool for 10 minutes.
-Turn the cakes out onto the rack, remove the pans and cool completely upside down.
+Turn the cakes out onto the rack, remove the pans and cool completely.

 - The cakes can be wrapped in plastic wrap and frozen for up to 1 week.
 Defrost in the refrigerator and rewarm if desired.
 This gingerbread is best made a day ahead to allow the flavors to develop and deepen.